Education Programs

 Outreach through Art Education

 Through Art Education Outreach, the Museum seeks to engage the community in activities that will enrich overall educational experiences in ways that cannot always be accomplished in the regular classroom.
-Many students who are challenged in the classroom often excel in art classes, and Camp Carter will allow students that attend Carter C. Raymond Elementary School in Lecompte, the opportunity.
-The overall experience for the camper is one that provides educational opportunities during the summer, builds self-esteem and confidence, aids in the development of social skills, promotes acceptance of others and allows them to experience success that will translate into other academic areas.
-This will be the 9th year for the program, the second (2nd) for the Alexandria Museum of Art as facilitators.
+Our partnership with Carter C. Raymond Junior High School in Lecompte provides art supplies for the school, instruction for targeted grade levels, and opportunities for the community to come together to create!
+Creating art builds self-esteem and confidence, aids in the development of social skills, and promotes acceptance of others and allows them to experience success that will translate into other academic areas.